2 Cows explains in simple language the world's secrets no one ever told you.

 "My paramount object in this struggle is to save the union, and it is not either to save or destroy slavery.
 If I could save the Union without freeing any slaves, I would do it; and if I could do it by freeing all the slaves, I would do it; and if I could save it by freeing some and leaving others alone, I would do that also ..."

 Historians praise his championing the League of Nations.
-He undertook a noble and costly fight for a good cause that appealed to historians, so the school textbooks they write tell us about it terms aglow.
+He undertook a noble and costly fight for a good cause that appealed to historians, so the school textbooks they write talk of Wilson in glowing terms.

-Textbook writers also do not tell us that on the sidewalk outside Wilson's White House was a permanent circle of women gathered around a fire making a spectacle for the press of burning Wilson's speeches.
+Textbook writers also fail to mention that on the sidewalk outside Wilson's White House was a permanent circle of women gathered around a fire burning Wilson's speeches.
 Why?
-Woodrow Wilson, philosopher-king, was the most powerful voice of his day arguing -against- giving women the vote.
+Woodrow Wilson, philosopher-king, was the most powerful voice of his day against giving women the vote.
+There wasn't one word about that in the PBS biopic.

-Historians couch in soft terms, if they even mention it, that Wilson sought campaign contributions and support from the most despicable big money self-interests in the nation.
+Historians couch in soft terms, if they mention it (PBS did not), that Wilson sought campaign contributions and support from the most despicable big money self-interests on Wall Street.
 Then he repaid them by sending US Marines to invade more countries south of us than any President before or since.
 The purpose?
-Exploitation.
+Labor exploitation.

 Woodrow Wilson was the father of banana republics, that league of cruel and corrupt nations south of us beholden to United Fruit and other US business interests.

 The philosopher-king validated the concept of colonialism-without-responsibility.
-Wilson's policies destroyed the chance for successful democracies in South and Central America - and the lives of millions - by giving big landowners everything, plus the firepower to keep it.
+Wilson's policies destroyed the chance for successful democracies in South and Central America - and the lives of millions - by giving big landowners everything and the firepower to keep it.

-To stay in the White House, the philosopher-king knowingly allowed himself to be used by evil interests for evil purposes, and knew it.
-This conflicts with the values we extol, especially the belief intellectuals are morally superior, or at least moral.
-Are they?
-Woodrow Wilson wasn't.
+To stay in the White House, the philosopher-king knowingly allowed himself to be used by evil interests for evil purposes, and aided them.
+What does this say about the belief intellectuals are morally superior?

 Would it damage Wilson's credibility as the philosopher-king and the champion of the League of Nations to teach a balanced view of him?
 Absolutely.
 It would raise issues about his motives.
 It would teach us that philosopher-kings use lying, corruption, and opportunism just like other politicians.